This Trip is only open to my FRIENDS and FRIENDS OF FRIENDS and FOLLOWERS on Facebook and Instagram.

 Accommodation, Transport and Meals

 All hotels and tented camps will be comfortable and based on dual occupancy but please remember this is a very isolated region and in some locations facilities are limited.
-If you are a single traveler there is no additional charge for single occupancy but you may in some circumstanced be asked to share.
-Please raise this with us directly before booking.
-The price is inclusive of breakfast and dinner.
-Lunch to be paid by the individual(s) and will be taken at local eateries.
-The trip from Delhi to Vishisht will be by minibus…..all other travel will be in four wheel jeeps occupied by a maximum of four travelers plus the tour leader/rep and driver.
+If you are a single traveler there is no additional charge for single occupancy.
+The price of this trip does NOT include breakfast lunch and dinner which will be taken at local eateries.
+The trip from Delhi to Vishisht will be by public bus…..all other travel will be in four wheel jeeps occupied by a maximum of four travelers plus myself and driver.

 HIGH ALTITUDE BOX